ViviFeathers/558Basic/README.md

 ![](README_files/figure-gfm/graphics4-1.png)<!-- -->

-“maybelline” has items in all 9 product types, since this brand started up with mascara and foundation, the biggest product type is mascara and the smallest category is lip liner.
+“maybelline” has items in all 9 product types, since this brand is famous for its mascara, the biggest product type is mascara and the smallest category is lip liner.

 ### Rating summary by product type.